Gibtnix/MSIKLM/README.txt

 4. AUTOSTART

-An important additional feature is the optional automatic autostart functionality since the keyboard will reset itself to its default color configuration whenever you reboot it or resume from standby.
+An important additional feature is the optional autostart functionality since the keyboard will reset itself to its default color configuration whenever you reboot it or resume from standby.
 Hence, it is really useful to automatically reconfigure the keyboard to your configuration of choice.
 To do this, there is an extra script called 'autostart.sh' that can do this for you.
 This autostart functionality is two-fold: The first thing is to automatically configure the keyboard during system boot, the other one is to automatically configure it when resuming from standby.
 For the first one, the file /etc/rc.local (this is an initialization script that is called during system boot) will be modified such that MSIKLM will be called with your arguments of choice, i.e. the following line will be added to your /etc/rc.local:

     /usr/local/bin/msiklm <your arguments>

 To configure the keyboard when resuming from standby, an additional script has to be created because /etc/rc.local will not be called here.
 Unluckily the scripts that will be needed depend on the current Linux/Ubuntu version.
 For the latest Ubuntu releases, the standby/wakeup scripts have to be placed in the directory /lib/systemd/system-sleep/ while for older versions probably /usr/lib/pm-utils/sleep.d/ is the path of choice.
 Not only this, also the commands that you have to place in these scripts differ.
 To do both, modify /etc/rc.local and create a wakeup script in /lib/systemd/system-sleep/, run:

     ./autostart.sh <your arguments>

 Try if everything works by first rebooting your system and then try a standby and wakeup.
 If everything works, we are done here.
 If not, probably your Linux version is an older one, i.e. the script has to be placed in /usr/lib/pm-utils/sleep.d/ and has to be modified as well.
 So first move the script by

     sudo mv /lib/systemd/system-sleep/msiklm-wakeup.sh /usr/lib/pm-utils/sleep.d/99ZZ_msiklm-wakeup.sh